Traumatic Brain Injury

 - Most TBI patients will require rehabilitation to assist them as they recover from their injury.

-- Oftentimes, recovery from brain injury may take months, even years, which can result in loss of employment, extensive medical costs and significant financial harm.
+- Oftentimes, recovery from a brain injury may take months, even years, which can result in loss of employment, extensive medical costs, and significant financial harm.

 Traumatic Brain Injury (TBI) Lawsuits

 If you or a family member in the Niagara or Buffalo, or New York State area has suffered a devastating brain injury, your life has probably been turned upside-down.
 The stress and financial burden can be overwhelming and it’s hard to know where to turn for help.
 Our experienced brain injury attorneys can examine the details of your case and tell you if a lawsuit is a viable option.
 If a lawsuit is recommended and our brain injury attorneys can prove negligence in court, you will be entitled to sue for damages that reimburse you for:

 - Current and future lost wages including pain and residual difficulties, such as permanent injury

 - Losses, including pain and residual difficulties, such as permanent injury